Board of Google parent investigating sexual misconduct cases

 Thousands of Google employees walked out of work last fall to protest the company’s handling of sexual misconduct claims and payouts.
 The New York Times last year revealed that Android creator Andy Rubin received $90 million in severance after several employees filed misconduct allegations against him.

+Alphabet confirmed in a statement that the board has formed a committee to look into lawsuit claims.

-Google said in a statement that Alphabet’s board has formed a committee to consider claims made in the lawsuits.
+“As has already been confirmed in public court filings, in early 2019, Alphabet’s Board of Directors formed a special litigation committee to consider claims made by shareholders in various lawsuits relating to past workplace conduct,” an Alphabet spokesperson said in a statement.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.